Genocide is considered to be the most serious crime against humanity that can be committed.

 Auschwitz Birkenau.
 Belzec.
 Gross Rosen.
 Kulmhof.
 Majdanek.
 Plaszow.
 Schindler Factory.
 Stutthof.
 Treblinka.
 Wolf’s Lair.

-Concentration and extermination camps: Auschwitz, Birkenau and Majdanek.
+Concentration and extermination camps: Auschwitz, Birkenau, Majdanek, Treblinka.

 A visit to these concentration camps is a spiritual journey to the time of the Second World War, a time when human life was worthless and the extermination of Jews and other nationalities was the main task of the Nazi regime.
 A visit to these camps leaves a scar on every visitor; seeing the gas chambers, the watchtowers, the death block clearly shows how the lives of many Jews, Poles, Russians, Gypsies and others ended - millions of innocent victims who ended up in these camps.